The sensitivity of macroinvertebrates to changes in environmental quality render them an integral part of any biomonitoring program.

-The sensitivity of macroinvertebrates to changes in environmental quality render them an integral part of any biomonitoring program.
+The sensitivity of macroinvertebrates to changes in environmental quality renders them an integral part of any biomonitoring program.
 The EnviroScience Benthic Macroinvertebrate Team consists of entomologists and aquatic biologists who are skilled at utilizing a variety of methods to collect benthic macroinvertebrates from aquatic habitats, including quantitative, semi-quantitative, or qualitative methods, depending on project requirements.
-These macroinvertebrate data are used individually or in combination with other environmental characteristics (habitat, fish and/or physical and analytical chemistry) to assess the extent of environmental impairment often caused by pollutants.
+These macroinvertebrate data are used individually or in combination with other environmental characteristics (habitat, fish, and/or physical and analytical chemistry) to assess the extent of environmental impairment often caused by pollutants.

 The aquatic macroinvertebrate biologists at EnviroScience are nationally certified in identifying both eastern and western taxa.
-Our macroinvertebrate team has extensive experience using these organisms to monitor water quality throughout the northeast, midwest and southeast, for a diversity of clients including local municipalities, private industries as well as state and federal government agencies.
+Our macroinvertebrate team has extensive experience using these organisms to monitor water quality throughout the northeast, midwest, and southeast for a diversity of clients, including local municipalities, private industries as well as state and federal government agencies.